16. Research Software Engineering¶

 Q: What are lessons learned to keep this code going?

 Q: How many citations are there?
 This is the sad story about legacy software.
-Only recently ADS and ASCL make it possible to track software.
+Only recently ADS and ASCL make it possible to track software, but we never kept good track of this (neither do users contact us).

 - Some innovative aspects of NEMO perhaps not seen widely used: